-We are living in a world of rapidly evolving technology, giving extraordinary opportunity for people living with chronic diseases to harness technological advances.
+We live in a world of rapidly evolving technology, and people with chronic diseases have an extraordinary opportunity to harness these advances.

-At the recent European Patient Innovation Summit in Milan, key speakers including Sam Dickinson, Google UK, and Esther Rodriguez-Villegas, Imperial College UK, provided insight into the ways in which technological advances will help us define how patients can manage their condition.
+At the recent European Patient Innovation Summit in Milan, key speakers including Sam Dickinson of Google and Esther Rodriguez-Villegas of Imperial College London provided insight into how technological advances could impact disease management.

 Novartis is committed to helping define new ways in which medicines are delivered to patients.

-What is the difference between NASA in 1969 – the year that the organization put a man on the moon – and the smartphone that you use every day?
-The phone in your hand has more computing power in it than the entire NASA organization did in 1969, and has a processing speed a million times more powerful.
+What is the difference between NASA in 1969 – the year it put a man on the moon – and the smartphone that you use every day?
+The phone in your hand has more computing power than the entire NASA organization had in 1969, and its processing speed is a million times more powerful.

-What this juxtaposition shows is that we are living in a world of rapidly evolving technology, giving extraordinary opportunity for people living with chronic diseases to harness these advances to transform the quality of their everyday lives.
+As this juxtaposition shows, we live in a world of rapidly evolving technology – and people with chronic diseases have an extraordinary opportunity to harness these advances to transform the quality of their everyday lives.

-In presentations at the recent European Patient Innovation Summit in Milan, key speakers including Sam Dickinson, Google UK, and Esther Rodriguez-Villegas, Imperial College UK, provided insight into the ways in which technological advances will help us define how patients can manage their condition.
+In presentations at the recent European Patient Innovation Summit in Milan, key speakers including Sam Dickinson of Google and Esther Rodriguez-Villegas of Imperial College London provided insight into how technological advances could impact disease management.

-We are constantly transmitting information about our health and wellbeing, providing the opportunity for wearable technology to capture these signals and monitor pre-diagnosed conditions.
-In order for this technology to be truly valuable to patients, Esther Rodriguez-Villegas noted four criteria that devices would need to fulfill:
+We are constantly transmitting information about our health and well-being, providing the opportunity for wearable technology to capture these signals and monitor prediagnosed conditions.
+To be truly valuable to patients, according to Rodriguez-Villegas, future devices must be: